RovshanBayramRB/Tic-Tac-Toe-with-AI---Minimax-and-Alpha-Beta-Pruning/README.md

-# Tic Tac Toe with AI — Minimax & Alpha-Beta Pruning
+# Tic Tac Toe with AI — Minimax and Alpha-Beta Pruning

 A Tkinter tic-tac-toe game with two adversarial search opponents — **minimax** and **alpha-beta pruning** — playable against a human, against each other, or human vs human.